jmolendijk/dataV2-labs/module-1/Understanding-Code/feedback_nelly.md

 1. Add \n to another print to avoid printing print("")
 2. Keep your functions simple and give them only one purpose : paswword generator should only generate a password, you could have created a function ask_user for exemple
-3. To avoid condition on yes and no, answer.lower() == yes fro example
+3. To avoid condition on yes and no, answer.lower() == yes for example
 4. Divide your crypto code in 2 functions : one to encrypt a given password return the key and encrypted password; and one to decrypt a password given the key and encrypted password!
+5. At the very end, convert your password decrypted from a list of strings to a single string to make it more readable for the user.

 ## Bonus